StevenKehrli/Trelnex/Trelnex.Core.Data/README.md

 var queryCommand = commandProvider.Query();
 queryCommand.Where(i => i.PublicMessage == "Public #1");

+// Option 1: Lazy async enumeration - items materialized one by one using var lazyResults = queryCommand.ToAsyncDisposableEnumerable();
+await foreach (var item in lazyResults)
+{
+}
+// All enumerated items are automatically disposed when lazyResults goes out of scope

-// Get the items with automatic disposal management using var results = await queryCommand.ToAsyncEnumerable().ToDisposableEnumerableAsync();
+// Option 2: Eager materialization - all items loaded upfront with array-like access using var eagerResults = await queryCommand.ToDisposableEnumerableAsync();
+foreach (var item in eagerResults)
+{
+}

-// All query results are automatically disposed when 'results' goes out of scope
+// All materialized items are automatically disposed when eagerResults goes out of scope

 // Soft-deleted items are automatically filtered out from queries
 ```